 Hydrogen Sulphide Bioscrubbers

 What is Hydrogen Sulphide?

-Hydrogen sulphide (H2S) is a gas that occurs naturally but can also be produced by human activity.
+Normally biogas contains Hydrogen sulphide (H2S).
+Hydrogen sulphide is a gas that occurs naturally but can also be produced by human activity.
 H2S gas is colourless and flammable and can be both poisonous and corrosive but, as H2S is heavier than air, any uncontrolled release will stay low to the ground.
 In certain situations, H2S can be detected by its smell in concentrations as low as 0.6 parts per billion (ppb).

 Its toxicity is similar to carbon monoxide and can prevent cellular respiration in organisms.
 In machinery, its corrosive properties can quickly render equipment inoperative.
 Monitoring and early detection of H2S could, therefore, mean the difference between life and death or catastrophic breakdown of valuable equipment.
 Biogas produced by anaerobic digestion is generally rich in H2S.

 Landfill sites can produce H2S in the presence of wastes plasterboard or other products that contain sulphur.
 It can also be present if there is the presence of gypsum (CaSo4.2H20).

 In anaerobic digestion, H2S is produced by the microbial breakdown of organic material under anaerobic conditions and produces biogas that must be treated before using in vulnerable machinery.

 In humans, prolonged exposure to high enough levels of H2S can cause unconsciousness and those affected may continue to experience headaches, reduced attention span and altered motor functions.
 Effects of H2S gas exposure may not become apparent for up to 72 hours following removal from the affected environment.